 * Sika Sarnafil full system warranties may only be installed by Elite LiveRoof Installers and maintained by Elite LiveRoof Maintenance Contractors.

 The slip sheet is the protective layer used between the modules and the membrane.
 The material is typically selected and provided by the membrane manufacturer.

-For Conventional Membrane Roof Assemblies, we recommend a minimum 1-1.5 mm (40-60 mil) thickness with overlapped and effectively bonded seams to ward against root penetration and to keep waterproofing layer safe and clean from soil during installation.
+For Conventional Membrane Roof Assemblies, we recommend a minimum 1 mm (40 mil) thickness with overlapped and effectively bonded seams to ward against root penetration and to keep waterproofing layer safe from abrasion during installation.